 Stock options are a form of compensation where employees have the right to purchase a certain amount of the company’s shares for a set — and often discounted — price.
 Because stock options aren’t available right away and typically become available in broken-up amounts over time, employees are incentivized to stay longer with their employer.

-Tech entrepreneur Shariq Siddiqui loves stock options.
-As a tech employee, he’s reaped financial rewards from stock options offered to him as part of his compensation package.
-As an employer — he’s co-founder and CEO of Seattle-based contactless shopping startup Veeve — stock options help him entice talent to his new company and ensure that they stay on board for a few years.
+Shariq Siddiqui loves stock options.
+As co-founder and CEO of contactless shopping startup Veeve, stock options help him entice talent to his company and ensure they stay for a few years.

 A Stock Options Glossary

 - Stock option: A chance to buy equity in your company at a later date.